leoloso/gatowebsites/content/docs/guides/config/removing-fields-and-directives-from-the-schema.md

 ---
 title: Removing fields and directives from the schema
 # isPRO: true
-metaDesc: Using Access Control to remove elements from the GraphQL schema.
+description: Using Access Control to remove elements from the GraphQL schema.
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 3260
 ---